olekgr/HP-35_Z80/README.md

 ## Speed

-Calculation is fast, very fast, we get the result immediately after pressing the key.
+Calculations are fast, very fast, we get the result immediately after pressing the key.

 ## Operating

-I
+I have made every effort to make this calculator work exactly like the original.
+Some functions were simple, others (most notably the CHS key which changes the sign of a number before or after it was entered) difficult.
+Either way, the calculator executes all the examples in the HP35 manual the same way.
+I have to say I use this calculator every day and it does a great job.